Gettysburg campaign: The invasion of Pennsylvania

-President Lincoln issued a proclamation calling for 100,000 volunteers from four states to serve a term of six months "to repel the threatened and imminent invasion of Pennsylvania."
-Pennsylvania Governor Andrew Curtin called for 50,000 volunteers to take arms as volunteer militia; only 7,000 initially responded, and Curtin asked for help from the New York State Militia.
+Lincoln issued a proclamation calling for 100,000 volunteers from four states to serve a term of six months "to repel the threatened and imminent invasion of Pennsylvania."
+Pennsylvania Governor Andrew Curtin called for 50,000 volunteers to take arms as volunteer militia; only 8,000 initially responded, and Curtin asked for help from the New York State Militia.
 Gov. Joel Parker of New Jersey also responded by sending troops to Pennsylvania.
-The War Department created the Department of the Susquehanna, commanded by Maj.
-Gen. Darius N. Couch, to coordinate defensive efforts in Pennsylvania.
+The War Department created two new departments, the Department of the Monongahela, commanded by Major General William T. H. Brooks, and the Department of the Susquehanna, commanded by Major General Darius N. Couch, to coordinate defensive efforts in Pennsylvania.

 Pittsburgh, Harrisburg, and Philadelphia were considered potential targets and defensive preparations were made.
 In Harrisburg, the state government removed its archives from the town for safekeeping.
 In much of southern Pennsylvania, the Gettysburg campaign became widely known as the "emergency of 1863".
 The military campaign resulted in the displacement of thousands of refugees from Maryland and Pennsylvania who fled northward and eastward to avoid the oncoming Confederates, and resulted in a shift in demographics in several southern Pennsylvania boroughs and counties.

 Although a primary purpose of the campaign was for the Army of Northern Virginia to accumulate food and supplies outside of Virginia, Lee gave strict orders (General Order 72) to his army to minimize any negative impacts on the civilian population.
 Food, horses, and other supplies were generally not seized outright, although quartermasters reimbursing Northern farmers and merchants using Confederate money were not well received.
 Various towns, most notably York, Pennsylvania, were required to pay indemnities in lieu of supplies, under threat of destruction.
-During the invasion, the Confederates seized up to 1,000 northern African Americans, a few of whom were escaped fugitive slaves but most were freemen.
-They were sent south under guard into slavery.
+During their invasion of Pennsylvania, Confederate troops abducted up to 1,000 African Americans (most of them free people of color with a few being fugitive slaves), all of whom were forcibly sent southwards and sold into slavery.
+Many of the abductions were carried out by Albert G. Jenkins' cavalry brigade.